Knight's Town (I, II) / Castle (III) / Haven (IV, V, VI, VII)

 - The Phoenix: Noted for being the fastest creature whenever appears and being immune to fire.
 After being killed for the first time in combat, a stack of phoenixes has a 20% chance per bird to resurrect at full health.

 A faction of dwarves exclusive to Ashan.
 Their heroes use a special magic, Rune magic, that uses resources and can be applied to creatures throughout battle.
 As is expected of the dwarves, they specialize in defense, with several abilities nodding to this.
 Their Hero is the Runemage.

-Our Dwarves Are All the Same: The only unit that isn't a dwarf in some way is the fire dragon.
+- Our Dwarves Are All the Same: The only unit that isn't a dwarf in some way is the fire dragon.
 Even the Thanes are basically giant dwarves (who teleport and shoot lightning).

-Our Dragons Are Different: Very different, they're fire elementals as opposed to flesh and blood creature.
-They don't hit as hard as the Dungeon's dragons, and are slower and can't fly (in fact they're the slowest LV 7 creature in the game), but are also the most durable creature in the game and actually damage enemies that attack them in melee.
+- Our Dragons Are Different: Very different.
+They're fire elementals as opposed to flesh and blood creature.
+They don't hit as hard as the Dungeon's dragons, and are slower and can't fly (in fact they're the slowest LV7 creature in the game), but are also the most durable creature in the game and actually damage enemies that attack them in melee.

-Playing with Fire: Their Dragon-God Arkath, the Fire Dragons and the Flame lord.
+- Playing with Fire: Their Dragon-God Arkath, the Fire Dragons and the Flame lord.
 This also serves as their element of choice, even if their native terrain is snow.

 The first naga and aquatic faction in the series.
 Their battle system is based around all aspects of water as well as honor, favoring to fight enemies one on one.
 Their Might Hero is the Samourai, and their Magic hero the Monk.

-You Are The Translated Foreign Word: The upgrades to a few of the creatures are basically the creatures' names in Japanese.
+- You Are the Translated Foreign Word: The upgrades to a few of the creatures are basically the creatures' names in Japanese.
 For example, the Snow Maiden becomes the Yuki Onna, which is pretty much the same thing.